 Let the ears completely dry.

 Step 5 – Using your glue gun, glue your ears to the inside of the bucket.
-Use your ears as a guide to find the center of the bucket.
-Make sure you scrunch up the base of the ears to give a bit of a dimention to your ears.
+Use your ears as a guide to find the centre of the bucket.
+Make sure you scrunch up the base of the ears to give a bit of a dimension to your ears.

 Carefully pull the topiary in half.
-To see how easily they come apart take a peek at the video) Then pop your half topiary into the tin.
+To see how easily they come apart, take a peek at the video above.
+Then pop your half topiary into the tin.

-And you’r all done and ready to decorate with!
+And you’re all done and ready to decorate with!
 Be sure to check out below all the other fun Hoppingly Eggcellent Easter projects from my blogging pals.

 Don’t have time to make one?
 Don’t worry I’ve got you covered!
 You can find them over in my SHOP.